JanelChumley/New-Coder-Survey-Data-Visualizations/README.md

 ##**Job Interest and Age of New Coders Data Visualizations using R**

 These graphs examine the relationship between the job role interests of new coders against their age.
-In the scatterplot, new coders are also grouped by their desired company size/type.

 **Bar Graph**
 ![](barplot_jobroleinterest.png)

 **Scatterplot**
+In this scatterplot, new coders are also grouped by their desired company size/type.
 ![](JobRoleInterest_Scatter.png )

 ###**Interpretation of the data**